ittipatken/medical-resources/docs/criteria.md

 | 5     | Loud with a thrill.
 So loud that it is audible with only the rim of the stethoscope touching the chest.  |
 | 6     | Loud with a palpable thrill.
 Audible with the stethoscope not touching the chest but lifted just off it. |

-### Pitting edema scale (according to Bates’ Guide to Physical Examination and History Taking, 14e)
+### Pitting edema scale

+*According to Bates’ Guide to Physical Examination and History Taking, 14e*

 | Grade | Description                                                   |
 | ----- | ------------------------------------------------------------- |